What is a SERP, and why do they matter?

 You have complete control over what your listing looks like in the SERP.
 You can edit your title, meta description, and use other aspects like structured data, so use this opportunity to stand out from the crowd.

-If you’re ranked number three for a search term, then the top listing has an advantage over you.
-But you can turn that around by crafting a more engaging, more relevant title and description.
-(Google usually uses the page’s chosen title and description but does occasionally modify it.)
+If you’re ranked number three for a search term, the top listing has an advantage over you.
+However, you can turn that around by crafting a more engaging, more relevant title and description.
+(Google usually uses the page’s chosen title and description and occasionally modifies it.)

 Your listing is out there competing for clicks, so treat it like an advert and work to entice users.